DanielSmithMichigan/prioritization-app/README.md

 ## 📌 Overview

-This project is a tool to help teams prioritize work by comparing stories across multiple dimensions using pairwise ELO-style voting.
+This project is a tool to help teams prioritize work by comparing stories across multiple dimensions by assigning ratings to each story.
+These ratings can be translated to known metrics such as "story points."
 Each story belongs to a category (e.g., _operations_, _accounting_, _technical_) which represents the functional area it benefits.

 Team members participate in structured sessions where they compare pairs of stories based on metrics like: